 - In investing, risk has many faces, but all risks share a common theme: Uncertainty over the future course of events.
 Our goal in this paper is to explain our approach to understanding, evaluating, and managing risk, with a particular focus on liquidity risk.

-- In fixed income, the compensation for taking different risks is reflected in additional spread over the risk-free benchmark.
+- In fixed income, the compensation for taking different risks—default risk, downgrade risk, liquidity risk, counterparty risk, regulatory risk, market risk—is reflected in additional spread over the risk-free benchmark.

-- Searching for value outside traditional benchmarks can uncover investments that offer attractive returns with low correlations and limited duration and credit risk.
-Identifying suitable investments outside traditional benchmarks requires a careful analysis of instrument liquidity.
+- One of the foundational tenets of our investment philosophy is that searching for value outside traditional benchmarks can uncover investments that offer attractive returns with low correlations, as well as limited duration and credit risk.
+However, identifying suitable investments outside traditional benchmarks also requires a careful analysis of instrument liquidity.

 - It is important to understand how buyers and sellers will react in different market environments.
-As volatility rises liquidity can evaporate for short periods across many sectors, including those that are perceived to be more liquid.
+In certain scenarios, as volatility rises liquidity can evaporate for short periods across many sectors, including many that are perceived to be more liquid.

-- In our system, we classify securities into over 1,400 different liquidity groups that are broken down by sector, rating, original issue size, duration, and more.
+- In our system, we classify securities into more than 460 different liquidity groups that are broken down by sector, rating, original issue size, duration, and more.